Edictum

 wrapper = adapter.as_tool_wrapper()

 The wrapper allows all tool calls through.
-CALL_WOULD_DENY audit events are emitted for calls that would have been denied, so you can review enforcement behavior before enabling it.
+CALL_WOULD_DENY audit events are emitted for calls that would have been blocked, so you can review enforcement behavior before enabling it.
 See observe mode for the full workflow.

 Server Connection

-guard = Edictum.from_server(
+guard = await Edictum.from_server(

 )